buenos-nachos/time-sync/README.md

 ![time-sync logo](./images/banner.png)

-`time-sync` is a set of packages designed to make it foolproof to work with time values on a single device.
-This can be multiple UI components on a single client device, or a series of UI snapshot tests being run in a platform like Storybook.
-While `time-sync` is mostly intended for UIs, the vanilla version also has zero dependencies and can be used for stateful servers.
-The packages force you as a developer to specify when and how time should be updated, while also centralizing updates to a single place.
+`time-sync` is a set of packages designed to help avoid [screen tearing](https://github.com/reactwg/react-18/discussions/69) and snapshot test flakes when bringing time values into UIs.
+It ensures that every consumer of a time value is set up with explicit data dependencies, and that all consumers update together synchronously.
+And while `time-sync` is designed for UIs first and foremost, the core package has zero runtime dependencies and can be used for stateful servers as well.
+More broadly, the core package give you the tools to keep time-based processes in sync on a single device.
+All `time-sync` packages force you as a developer to specify when and how time should be updated, while also centralizing updates to a single place.

-In other words, the goal of `time-sync` is to make time more obvious and less magical.
+In other words, `time-sync` aims to make time more obvious and less magical.

 ## Features